hatdropper1977/john.soban.ski/content/gerard-manley-hopkins-2.md

 ![The Beast]({filename}/images/Gerard_Manley_Hopkins_2/01_The_Beast.png)

+> NOTE: [Click here for part one](gerard-manley-hopkins-1.md) if you missed it last month

 # No Worst, There is None
 The poem “No Worst, There is None” expresses Hopkins' pain and depression caused by his and society’s failings.
 This “Terrible Sonnet” imparts a grim mood and desolate tone: